 The Admissions department is your first point of contact for all prospective families.
 They will be happy to guide you through the admissions process step-by-step and support you and your daughter along the journey.

-We welcome applications for girls interested in joining us as day pupils in the Remove (Year 7), Lower Fourth (Year 8), Upper Fourth (Year 9) or the Sixth Form (Year 12) for 2023 and beyond.
-(Please note: our Centenary Day Bursaries are available for Entry into the Remove, Upper Fourth and Sixth Form)
+We welcome applications for girls interested in joining us as day pupils in the Remove (Year 7), Lower Fourth (Year 8), Upper Fourth (Year 9) or the Sixth Form (Year 12) for 2024 and beyond.

 FIND OUT MORE